 Let's not forget Buffy sacrificing herself.
 Like the tombstone said: She saved the world.
 A lot.

-Buffy wiping out the vampire brothel gang in just a few seconds.
+Buffy wiping out the vampire brothel gang, six to one odds, in fourteen seconds.
 Probably just as well she didn't take up Riley's invitation to work out her anger on him.

 The show gets a meta-example in that any other show would have made a big stunt out of Willow and Tara's first kiss, if they let it in at all.
 This got put in in a completely natural way, and not sexualized.